 Being a parent is probably one of the most difficult tasks, so you need to be ready to accept every challenge.
 Especially, when your child is entering school and needs to write his first paragraphs and essays.

 Especially, when your child is entering school and needs to write his first paragraphs and essays.
-And when your child asks you help to “write my paper“.
+And when your child asks you to help to “write my paper“.

 Not all children are born to be writers and find it difficult to put their thoughts onto paper.
 That is why parents do whatever it takes to help their children and try to complete homework together.
 You should always consider such assignments as a chance to spend time together, without putting too much pressure on your child and his abilities.